ashraypai/BlogPosts/AR Setup/README.md

 2) Reduce the scale of cube to 0.5, 0.5, 0.5

-3) Drag it in Z-direction will its seen in the Game view.
+3) Drag it in Z-direction till it is seen in the Game view.

-4) [ Make sure your phone is connected and Debug mode is enabled and allowed on your phone ] Click on File -> Build Settings -> Add Open Scene -> Build and Run.
+4) [ Make sure your phone is connected and Debug mode is enabled and allowed on your phone] Click on File -> Build Settings -> Add Open Scene -> Build and Run.

 5) Give a name to your apk and save it.